zxver1000/Grow_App/README.md

 1. Posture judgment function
 - Real time posture feedback
 - Function to express posture accuracy and the number of exercise users in real time using AI
+- At the end of the exercise, the accuracy is expressed as a graph for each repetition.
 <br/>